SakshamDev2005/Expense-Tracker-v2/README.md

 # Overview
-The Expense Tracker is a simple command-line application designed to help users manage and track their expenses.
-Users can view a table of their expenses, add new entries, calculate the sum of transactions within a specified date range, and interact with an AI assistant for queries related to their expense data.
+This revised Expense Tracker program is a simple command-line application designed to help users manage and track their expenses.
+With simple modifications and integration of AI model, it helps user get facilitation in managing and tracking expenses.

 # Features
 1. Show Table: Display a table of recorded expenses.